pypeit/PypeIt/doc/masters.rst

 ===============

-There are 2 standard ways to direct the code to reuse any existing MasterFrame file when reducing.
+There are 2 standard ways to direct the code to reuse any existing MasterFrame files from the hard-drive when reducing.

+By default, the code reuses any MasterFrames already in memory, i.e. those produced during the course of the reductions.

 Command Line
 ------------